hgv79116/Perfectly-3lanced/README.md

 A. Colab Notebooks: This folder contains Jupyter Notebooks that built our deep learning model.
 - Comparing models.ipynb extracts data and compares different types of CNN models to choose the most potential one.
-- Final code.inynb is repeatedly run to find our chosen model with the best prediction.
+- Final code.inynb is repeatedly run on our chosen model to find the best prediction.

 B. SkyWatcher: This folder contains codes to deploy our model and demo.
 - ESP32 code: embedded microcontroller code.